slowphil/phplist_ynh/README.md

 Are LDAP and HTTP auth supported?
 Yes, through a Yunohost SSO plugin.

 Can the app be used by multiple users?
 Yes.
-The app is meant to be publicly visible (visitors can access it) so that people can subscribe to your lists
+The app is meant to be publicly visible (visitors can access it) so that people can subscribe to your lists.
-All users that are given the phplist admin permission (same as the admin user declared at install) are considered superusers in phplist
+All users that are given the phplist admin permission (same as the admin user declared at install) are considered superusers in phplist.

 #### Supported architectures